 - Prevents Splitting or Splintering

-The advantage of using a bradawl means that it offers the woodworker or carpenter a tool with a wide variety of uses.
+The advantage of using a bradawl is that it offers the woodworker or carpenter a tool with a wide variety of uses.

 Some of the uses that a bradawl provides include the following.